-How do you protect your Google Workspace data from unauthorized access and interaction?
+How do you ensure the protection and guarantee the security of your Google Workspace data from unauthorized access and interaction?
 That’s where Data Loss Prevention (DLP) comes into the picture.

 What is Data Loss Prevention (DLP) in Google Workspace?